Eternity-Sky/Eternity-Sky.github.io/_posts/2020-09-29-welcome-to-Eternity-Sky.md

 tags: [jekyll theme, jekyll, tutorial]
 toc:  true
 ---
-Welcome to **Not Pure Poole**!
+Welcome to **Eternity-Sky**!
 This is an example post to show the layout.
 {: .message }

 First, do you notice the TOC on the right side?
 Try to scroll down to read this post, you'll find that the TOC is always sticky in the viewport.